Executive Director

 The Port of Baltimore ranks first among the nation’s ports for autos and light truck volumes, roll on/roll off farm and construction machinery, and imported gypsum.
 With its 50-foot-deep channel and supersized Neo-Panamax container cranes, Baltimore is one of the top container ports in the nation and can handle some of the largest ships in the world.
 The Port of Baltimore also offers a year-round cruise schedule that includes sailings from the world’s top cruise lines.
 The MPA is the state’s leading creator of wetlands through its industry-renowned coastal restoration dredging program, while its Clean Diesel initiative is removing thousands of tons of emissions by upgrading dray trucks and cargo-handling equipment on the terminals.

-The Port of Baltimore generates about 15,300 direct jobs, with nearly 140,000 jobs overall in Maryland linked to Port activities.
+The Port of Baltimore generates about 20,000 direct jobs, with about 273,000 jobs overall in Maryland linked to Port activities.
 It is responsible for nearly $3.3 billion in personal wages and salaries, $2.6 billion in business revenue and nearly $400 million in state and local tax revenue annually.

 At Port Everglades, Mr. Daniels led a $3 billion plan to expand business lines in containers, energy, and cruise activity.
 Port Everglades is the 13th busiest container port in the U.S., the busiest energy port in Florida and the third busiest cruise homeport in the world.
 It has an annual economic impact of $33 billion and supports about 216,000 statewide jobs.
 Under Mr. Daniels’ leadership, Port Everglades was a maritime industry stalwart in environmental compliance.